 Each Sapphire and Steel story was set in some unremarkable location—a farmhouse, a roadside cafe and garage, a station, a block of flats—and was protracted for a punishing number of episodes until, like one of Maigret’s investigations, every detail of its already-familiar setting became so intimately known to the viewer that it returned to being alien, like a word endlessly repeated.
 Sapphire and Steel was disturbing: not some comfortable “ooh it was a bit creepy”—genuinely disturbing, in a way that clearly went far beyond the intentions of its creators and which impressed itself radically upon the psyches of many of those exposed to it in childhood.
 Smith, a vocal opponent of nostalgia, pretension, and whimsy, would no doubt have hated the idea, but his ambiguous nature, his simultaneous avuncularity and coldness, would have sat perfectly in its world.

 The cure was in no pill but in Zeitung, and Zeitung contains also that most definitive of cures: Mark E. Smith is now dead, destroyed by time; yet another shade infesting the crumbling labyrinths capitalism has left in its wake.
-He is the inanimate popular commodity disobeying its owners by refusing to perform the role foisted upon it and using its gifts for its own ends.
+It is he who is the inanimate popular commodity disobeying its owners by refusing to perform the role foisted upon it and using its gifts for its own ends.
 Smith’s shade now wanders the chantries and shopping precincts itself, his plaggie bag filled with ectoplasm.
 Unreadable, uncategorizable, shifty, an amorphous shoggoth lurking behind the bins in the alley between where Woolworth’s used to be and the café.
 Phone boxes contain unnamed threats.
 The bends in a stretch of provincial dual-carriageway parallel an ancient curse.
 Such is the fate of he who takes Pan as playmate.
 Or perhaps, his detective instinct posthumously vindicated, he has returned to the employ of the forces controlling this dimension, and now prowls time, seeking to resolve irregularities in unloved public spaces, anonymous pubs, repurposed Victorian buildings, their fittings rendered dreamlike by a century’s worth of coats of paint.